 Makes the Library's resources available to patrons of other libraries.

-Interlibrary loan services are available to WSU students, faculty, staff, visiting scholars and individuals with current Alumni cards or Community Borrowers' Cards.
+Interlibrary loan services are available to WSU students, faculty, staff, visiting scholars and individuals with current Alumni cards.
+Community borrowers should use their local public library for interlibrary loan requests.

 Every reasonable effort will be made to locate material through regional, national and international sources and to expedite request within the limits of the available interlibrary loan staff.